maximevaillancourt/trace/README.md

 allow scanning Trace QR codes placed on the actual products to see the data on-premise (e.g. at the grocery store).

-⚠️ **Keep in mind that this is only a proof of concept** that was developed as part of a university project.
-It is **not production ready** by any means.
-However, we invite you to play around with the project and use it as you see fit.
-There are some rough edges, so we definitely appreciate your help.
+Keep in mind that **this is a proof of concept**.
+It is *not* production ready by any means.
+However, we do invite you to play around with the project and use it as you see fit.
+There are some rough edges, so we definitely appreciate your help in improving the platform.

+This project was developed under the supervision of Bessam Abdulrazak, director of the [Ambient Intelligence Lab](https://ami.usherbrooke.ca/welcome/en-lab/) at Université de Sherbrooke.

 Made using the Truffle toolkit, React.js, Redux, and Webpack.